tsoding/b/README.md

 ## Testing

-The project comes with [btest](./src/btest.rs) utitlity which tests the B compiler.
+The project comes with [btest](./src/btest.rs) utility which tests the B compiler.
 It is built automatically along with the B compiler when you do `make`.

 When you run it, it just builds and runs all the tests from the [./tests/](./tests/) folder on all the supported targets and generates a matrix report.
 Give it a try to see it for yourself: